cchauve/CompMath-Day-2023/exp/README.md

 `plasforest`: runs PlasForest.
 2022-05-26: tested with success.

+`plasmidspades`: runs plasmidSPAdes.
+2022-07-07: tested with success.

-In each directory, the main script to run is `process_samples.sh`, that needs to be adjusted to replace the number of jobs in the array by the number of samples.
+In each directory (except plasmidspades), the main script to run is `process_samples.sh`, that needs to be adjusted to replace the number of jobs in the array by the number of samples.

 For a given sample `SAMPLE`, the results are in the directory `results/SAMPLE/`.

+For plasmidspades, the main scripts to run the tool are `process_Efaecalis.sh` and `process_Efaecium.sh` for the repsective species.

+The results for plasmidspades are in the directory `results/SPECIES/SAMPLE` for a given SPECIES and SAMPLE.